The Best Manicotti Recipe

 Final Word

-It was amazing to me how easy it was to fill the manicotti noodles with the cheese mixture using the silicone pastry bag.
+It was amazing how easy it was to fill the manicotti noodles with the cheese mixture using the silicone pastry bag.
 Please let me know if you decide to use this bag as well.
 In the past, I had been hesitant to make manicotti, but with the ease of this bag, I will be making manicotti more often.

 I love how the egg helps to bind the mozzarella and ricotta cheeses.
 I can see how important it is to use an egg.
-It truly helped to keep the cheese mixture in the manicotti noodles while the casserole cooked.
+It helped keep the cheese mixture in the manicotti noodles while the casserole cooked.
 I love it!

 You and your family are going to love this recipe!
 Let’s continue to teach our family how to make delicious, hearty, wholesome meals.
 May God Bless this World, Linda.